1429904852/R-GCN/README.md

 ### Datasets

-Download the processed dataset from [this site](https://pan.baidu.com/s/1QQHdX2R98F_k7OqtG3upbQ?pwd=0olr), and keep the path of the dataset is consistent with the filetree.
-Besides, you can also download the pre-trained model from [this site](https://pan.baidu.com/s/1QQHdX2R98F_k7OqtG3upbQ?pwd=0olr).
+Please download the processed image features from [this site](https://pan.baidu.com/s/1QQHdX2R98F_k7OqtG3upbQ?pwd=0olr), and keep the path of the dataset consistent with the filetree.
+Besides, you can also download the pre-trained model from [this site](https://pan.baidu.com/s/1QQHdX2R98F_k7OqtG3upbQ?pwd=0olr) and put it into folder uncased_L-12_H-768_A-12.

 ### Usage